ait-aecid/AlertBERT/aitads_augmented/README.md

 A flexible and easily configured augmentation method for the [AIT Alert Dataset](https://zenodo.org/records/8263181).

-So far AIT-ADS-A does not contain the raw alert data of AIT-ADS because there we would have to make sure to adapt all timestamps correctly.
+So far AIT-ADS-A does not contain the raw alert data of AIT-ADS because there we would have to make sure to adapt all timestamps correctly and this is not yet implemented.

 ## Method

-tbd: description of hierarchical event labels

 The reason why AIT-ADS-A was created is that the original AIT-ADS only features one attack at a time and a constant noise level.
 In this regime the simple TimeDelta method is quite effective at the alert grouping problem, hence data with more noise and/or simultaneous attacks were required to create and evaluate more advanced alert grouping methods.